rcolomina/the_charmed_house/README.md

 # Playing

 At the beginning of the game, the player starts with a prompt.
-In this prompt player can type commands to move around world, pickup or drop objects, use them or between to be combined, push buttons, open doors, etc.
+In this prompt the player can type commands to move around the world, pickup or drop objects, use them or combined with others, push buttons, open doors, traps, etc.